 From there you can pick a spot where you want the ads to run.

-To me, it just makes sense to take advantage of this feature.
-I’ve never been a fan of limiting podcasts to just audio anyway so this is another evolution that makes sense.
+Nonetheless, to me, it just makes sense to take advantage of this feature.
+I’ve never been a fan of limiting podcasts to just audio, so this is another evolution that makes sense.